sdnts/zup/README.md

 so it requires [Bun](https://bun.sh) installed.
 Run `bun install`, followed by `bun run src/index.ts` to start up the mock server.
 Debug `zup` builds should automatically talk to this dev server.
 Release builds talk to Zig / ZLS servers.

+### Releases

+Running the `Release` GitHub action with a version number tags the `HEAD` on `main` and creates a release draft.
+This must be published by a human manually.